Skip to content

 • Location: 20 Kensington Park Road, Serangoon Gardens

 • Why It’s Special: A supper institution famous for its smoky, grilled delights, Chomp Chomp opens only in the evening and is always packed and buzzing with energy.
-This is one of those famous hawker centers offers a unique taste of Singapore’s street food culture, where many stalls serve delicious street food that rivals any mall food court in Southeast Asia.
+This is one of Singapore’s best hawker centres for a lively supper, especially as many stalls could satisfy your cravings with grilled seafood and sugarcane juice.

 • Must-Try Dishes: BBQ Sambal Stingray, Ah Hock Fried Hokkien Mee, Sugarcane juice to cool down from all the spicy food.
 There is also a wide variety of drinks available, including fresh juices, soft drinks, kopi, and teh tarik, to complement your meal.